6/6/35 - 1/31/79

 Grant Green has an instantly recognizable clear sound.
 He used several guitars (Gibson L7, Epiphone emperor, D'Aquisto new-Yorker) but mostly a Gibson es-330 with P90 pickups.
 He used to plug his guitars into a Fender tweed deluxe amp, a Fender super reverb, a Fender twin reverb and in an Ampeg Gemini.

-This is the guitar transcription with tabs of a Grant Green's guitar solo in the tune grantstand.Video, tabs and backing tracks.Jazz guitar lessons online.
+This lesson is about a guitar transcription with tabs of Grant Green's guitar solo from the jazz tune Grantstand.

-This is a Grant Green jazz guitar solo transcription with tabs from "N° Green street" using half-diminished arpeggio, harmonic minor scale, altered scale.
+This is a Grant Green jazz guitar solo transcription with tabs from "N° Green street" using half-diminished arpeggio, harmonic minor scale and altered scale.

-Here is a Grant Green jazz guitar transcription of his solo in Airegin a Sonny Rollins tune.
-Jazz guitar lessons and tabs online.
+Here is a Grant Green jazz guitar solo transcription from Airegin a Sonny Rollins tune.

 This lesson contain guitar transcriptions with tabs of the great soul jazz tune Sookie sookie by Grant Green.